offirmakes/Offir_BlueStampPortfolio/index.md

 Challenges:
 I faced many issues when building this project.
 To begin, there were many screws and hex nuts which were placed in very obscure angles and were thus very hard to tighten.
 In addition, when I started this project, I failed to remove the stickers placed on the steel to protect it.
 This meant that I had to dismantle some of the compenents that I built in order to remove.

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>